johnae/spook/README.md

 ### The Spookfile

-To watch directories you need to initialize a Spookfile in your project.
-It will currently create one tailored to a Rails app but should be pretty straightforward to change according to your needs.
-Just run:
+To do anything useful you need to create a Spookfile in a directory (probably your project):

 ```
 cd /to/your/project
 spook -i
 ```

-in your project directory to initialize a Spookfile.
+in your project directory to create an example Spookfile.
 Then tailor it to your needs.
-After that you can just run spook without arguments within that directory.
-The default Spookfile is a basic example that would work for a Rails app.
+After that you just run spook without arguments in that directory.
+The default Spookfile is a basic example that might work for a Rails app.

 The Spookfile should be written in [moonscript](https://github.com/leafo/moonscript).
-It understands a simple DSL as well as just straight moonscript for basically anything (including requiring any additional files).
+It comes with a simple DSL as well as just straight moonscript for just about anything you can do in Lua and/or MoonScript.
 Hooking in to the notifications api is easy and it's also easy to implement your own notifiers.

 This is the Spookfile used to test spook itself: